Winter DormancyDecember-February (May-Jul)

-As temperature rises, the growth accelerates, shoots expand and the vine starts to produce new nutrients (photosynthesis).
+As temperature rises, the growth accelerates, shoots expand and the vine starts to produce new nutrients via photosynthesis.

 Canopy refers to leaves, shoots and fruit.

-In cool climates it helps the fruit to ripen (clear shade).
+In cool climates it also helps the fruit to ripen by clearing the shade.

 The balance between sugars and acids is the most critical aspect to determine the quality of the wine.
 The longer the grape is on the vine, the higher the sugar and the lower the acidity will be.